Explore health content from A to Z.

 Nurses provide daily care and help you manage pain.

 Physical therapists (PTs) teach you exercises that build strength and aid recovery.
-You’ll also be taught how to get around safely while you heal.
+They will also teach you how to get around safely while you heal.

 Occupational therapists (OTs) teach you how to do daily activities.
 This helps prepare you to go home.